 Investing in real estate is a fantastic way to retire early or increase your income.
 There are many ways to invest in real estate, but person I think long-term rental properties are the best real estate investment.
 Long-term rental properties take little management, give great returns and produce cash flow for years and years into the future.
 Flipping, wholesaling and most types of real estate investing are more like a job than investing; take more time, more money and once you stop working, you stop making money.
-Rental properties have provided me with over 20 percent cash on cash returns and that does not even factor into account equity pay down and appreciation.
+Rental properties have provided me with over 20 percent cash on cash returns and that does not even factor in account equity pay down and appreciation.

 What types of real estate do I invest in?